sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

-table-readonly-odd-background | The background-color for readonly columns in odd rows table-readonly-even-background | The background-color for readonly columns in even rows table-sort-color | The text-color for sort indicators
+table-readonly-odd-background | The background-color for readonly columns in odd rows table-readonly-even-background | The background-color for readonly columns in even rows table-sort-color | The text-color for sort indicators table-text-color | The text color of the table

 ## LinkedCellEditor Variables
 Variable | Description
 --- | ---
-linked-panel-background | The background-color of the LinkedCellEditor's panel linked-item-hover-background | The background-color of an item when hovering it linked-item-hover-text-color | The text-color of an item when hovering it
+linked-panel-background | The background-color of the LinkedCellEditor's panel linked-item-color | The text color of an item linked-item-hover-background | The background-color of an item when hovering it linked-item-hover-text-color | The text-color of an item when hovering it linked-highlighted-color | The color when an item is highlighted

 ## DateCellEditor Variables
 Variable | Description
 --- | ---
-date-panel-background | The background-color of the DatePicker date-panel-header-border | The border which separates the year/month picker from the day picker date-panel-hover-color | The text-color of a day when hovering over it date-selected-background | The background-color of a selected day
+date-panel-background | The background-color of the DatePicker date-panel-color | The text-color of the DatePicker date-panel-header-border | The border which separates the year/month picker from the day picker date-panel-hover-color | The text-color of a day when hovering over it date-selected-background | The background-color of a selected day